Binaryfrost/SnowCMS/notes.md

 Have a central registry for all inputs (built-in and plugin registered).
 Key by provided ID.

+**Important**: Inputs should not assume that the data will always be present.
+After an Input is added to a Collection, it may not yet have a value in Collection Entries.

 ```ts
 interface Input<T, S> {
   // Provided ID (in this example, "text")